MDP Control

 Muramyldipeptide (L-L isomer, inactive)

 MDP Control, the negative control for muramyl dipeptide (MDP), is an L-L isomer that does not activate NOD2.
-MDP is the minimal bioactive peptidoglycan motif common to all bacteria.
+MDP is an immunoreactive peptide that is recognized by the cytosolic receptor NOD2 [1, 2].

 References: